cado-security/product-help/docs/cado-response/discovery-import/import/aws/aws-eks.md

 For a single account import you should  choose the configured role inside `Settings > Cloud > AWS`.

 #### The cluster is deployed in a seperate account from Cado:
-For a cross account import you should choose the role created in [AWS Cross Account Creation](../../../deploy/aws/iam/cross-account-creation.md).
+All roles in a chain must be configured with the EKS RBAC.
+If you're using a different role, then the Cado roles need to also be included in the RBAC, not just the cross account created in [AWS Cross Account Creation](../../../deploy/aws/iam/cross-account-creation.md).

 ## Import Steps